-But you are not limited to posts or pages.
-If you use custom WordPress post types on your website (custom post types are post types created to display information in a specific way, like products, videos, etc.), you can also create internal links to these …
+You are not just limited to pages or posts.
+You can also link to custom WordPress post types (these are post types that you create to display information in a specific way), like products, portfolios, etc. …

-(Link your content to custom post types in addition to regular posts or pages)
+(Link to custom WordPress post types in addition to standard posts or pages)

-If you would like the link to open in a new window, select the Open link in a new window/tab box and click the Add Link button to create your internal link …
+If you want to open your linked content in a new window, then select the Open link in a new window/tab box and click the Add Link button to create your internal link …

-(Open external and internal links in a new window – even external links pointing to content about internal links!)
+(You can open internal and external links in a new window – even external links to content about internal links!)

 (An internal link)